Fishing & Outdoor Activities in Ketchikan, Alaska

 A few years later, we purchased property on Knudson Cove Road that overlooks Knudson Cove Marina.
 We remodeled the house and turned it into a duplex with a 3-bedroom, 2-bath downstairs and a 1-bedroom, 1-bath upstairs.
 This property is called Knudson Cove Retreat.

 We subdivided the Knudson Cove property into 3 lots.
-Since we had several large groups of ten men coming, we decided to build a 5-bedroom, 5-bathroom vacation rental that we call Knudson Cove Lodge.
+Since we had several large groups of ten men coming, we decided to build a 5-bedroom, 5-bathroom vacation house rental that we call Knudson Cove Lodge.

 Our properties are outfitted and furnished with just about everything you need to feel “almost home”!
 The kitchens are well-appointed and stocked with staples and condiments, gas barbecue grills, HE washer and dryers, HDTV with movie channels (some with TiVo) and more.
 Please see the listings for the individual properties for more details.